tarun-vasakam/Quiz-Panel/README.md

 # Quiz-Panel
-A Quiz panel using Html, CSS and JavaScript
+A single Quiz panel using Html, CSS and JavaScript